Karen Lawson of IHWC Productions to be Featured on Close Up Radio

 With unique perspectives that have arisen from work as a physician in primary care, emergency medicine, and integrative practice, as well as from being an innovating pioneer and educator in integrative health and wellbeing coaching, Dr. Lawson remains at the forefront of reform-- committed to making positive change.
 Join us to become both more informed and more inspired to advance your own optimal health and wellbeing.

-Close Up Radio will feature Karen Lawson of IHWC Productions in an interview with Jim Masters on Tuesday July 16th at 10am EST
+Close Up Radio will feature Karen Lawson, MD, of IHWC Productions in an interview with Jim Masters on Tuesday July 16th at 1pm EST.

 If you have any questions for our guest, please call (347) 996-3389.